Motivation-and-Behaviour/SquareEyes/docs/coding_manual/ethics/guidelines.md

 Under no circumstances should you make copies of any of the images.
 This includes sending an image via email (including to the research team), taking a photo of an image, or posting an image to the internet.

-If you do need to share an image with someone on the research team (e.g., to get a second opinion on a difficult to code image), you should just send them the file path to the image on the network drive.
+If you do need to share an image with someone on the research team (e.g., to get a second opinion on a difficult to code image), you should just send them the file path to the image on the SharePoint site.

 ## Guideline 7: Illegal Activities